Upper Control Limit Calculator

 What is the use of control limits?

-Now that you know how to calculate the upper control limit, let's talk about the use of control limits.
+Now that you know how to calculate the upper control limit let's talk about the use of control limits.
 Control limits are usually utilized by Six Sigma practitioners as a statistical quality control for detecting whether variations in the production process of interest are out of control (not stable).
 To do such statistical process monitoring, we look at control charts.
 If the control chart indicates that the process is out of control and variation is above the upper and lower control limits, analyzing the chart can help determine the particular cause of this variation.
 If you're also interested in your process's capability to produce results relative to customer requirements, check process capability index calculator.

 Remember the bakery example? 👨🏻🍳